 Given these and other actions, we expect to be significantly free cash flow generative through the end of the year.
 I also take the opportunity to remind investors that our business is highly seasonal and the vast majority of our annualized earnings and cash flow take shape after Labor Day.
 This seasonal dynamic is an important consideration to keep in mind with respect to our inventory position over the next 2 quarters.
 By year-end, our inventory cost and inventory units should both decrease materially compared to the fourth quarter of fiscal 2022.

 Next, I'd like to discuss the opportunities that lie ahead in addressing our ongoing ocean freight challenges that I previously referenced.
 Ocean freight costs peaked during the fourth quarter of fiscal 2022.
-Since then, we've seen sequential improvement in each quarter, and we are seeing continued signs of stabilization in container freight rates.
+Since then, we've seen sequential improvement in each quarter and we are seeing continued signs of stabilization in container freight rates.
 We expect further sequential improvement with ocean freight costs in the back half of fiscal 2023.

 As Tom will lay out more detail, we're implementing a wide range of cost reduction efforts and working capital initiatives and have a comprehensive action plan in place to capitalize on lower ocean freight as these headwinds transition tailwinds later in the year.